 Your flight arrived at least three hours later than scheduled

-The flight delay was the airline’s responsibility
+The delay was within the airline’s control (not caused by extraordinary circumstances).

 The flight departed in the last six years.